sushanthakumar/iudx-developer-docs/docs/registration.md

 In case you plan to register for these roles, please choose the appropriate email address.
 Registering for the consumer role has no such restrictions.

-## Successful registration and client ID, client Secret

 **NOTE: Provider registration is subject to approval.
 A user registered with the provider role may be able to access the Publisher Panel once they have been approved**.

+## 4. Generate Client ID + Secret

 If the registration is successful, a client ID and client secret would be presented.
 These credentials can be used to request for tokens via scripts or on the command line. **The client secret can only be viewed here, so keep it safe.** An API to update the client secret is being developed.